Possible Readings for

 Some Change Goals/Strategies

 “The beloved community of Martin Luther King,” by Grace Lee Boggs, Yes!
-A Journal of Positive Futures, Spring 2004, 7 p.
+Magazine, Spring 2004, 7 p.

 Might events have taken a different path if we had found a way to infuse the struggle for Black Power with King’s philosophy of nonviolence?